daara-s/microscope-camera/README.md

 ## Solutions
-There are multiple ways to tackle the problem, from focusing on ease of use, affordability, to mondularity and programmability.
+There are multiple ways to tackle the problem, from focusing on ease of use, affordability, to modularity and programmability.
 This project exploration will start with required materials.

 ### Mounting